-3. What does Washington conclude after reading a book on board a ship on the life of Frederic Douglass?
+3. What conclusion does Washington come to after reading a book on board a ship on the life of Frederic Douglass?
 Why?

 That race relations are improving.
 Mr. Douglass writes about how he was confined to a small portion of a ship he was on, and not too many years later, Washington is treated as an honored guest aboard a ship.